 As mentioned at the beginning of this guide, we are going to demonstrate how much could be paid for industrial injuries.
 To help with this, we’ve included an injury compensation calculator below.
 The settlement amounts in the calculator are based on the Judicial College guidelines.
 Personal injury solicitors, lawyers, and insurers use those guidelines when calculating settlement amounts.

-Importantly, no two industrial injury claims will ever be the same and so compensation amounts can vary.
+Importantly, no two industrial injury claims will ever be the same, and so compensation amounts can vary.
 Therefore, please don’t rely solely on the figures in our calculator.
 If your claim is accepted, your solicitor will explain how much they’ll try to claim once they’ve reviewed your case in detail.

 Starting The Industrial Injury Compensation Claims Process